 Recent Working Papers

-A Lattice Test for Additive Separability, IFS Working Papers, W18/08, Institute for Fiscal Studies, 2018.
-Establishes necessary and sufficient conditions for a finite data set of price and demand observations to be consistent with an additively separable preference, with an empirical application to panel expenditure data on food purchases.
-Other working paper version: St Andrews 2018.
+- A Lattice Test for Additive Separability, IFS Working Papers, W18/08, Institute for Fiscal Studies, 2018.
+Short Abstract: Establishes necessary and sufficient conditions for a finite data set of price and demand observations to be consistent with an additively separable preference, with an empirical application to panel expenditure data on food purchases.
+Working Paper Versions: IFS 2018, St Andrews 2018.
 Slides: Print/View.

 Older Working Papers